 DistWalk follows a client-server architecture.
 The simplest scenario involves a client that defines a sequence of operations, and a server (referred to as a node in DistWalk) that executes them.
-The sequence is encapsulated in a network packet and sent to the node as a request multiple times, following a traffic pattern defined by an initial request rate and a series of rate ramp-ups.
+The sequence is encapsulated in a network packet and sent to the node as a request, multiple times, following a traffic pattern defined by an initial request rate and a series of rate ramp-ups.
 For each request, the server performs the user-defined operations, then it sends a response to the client.
-The client awaits for responses to all requests, optionally up to a maximum timeout, before displaying the measured roundtrip latencies, a.k.a., response time, for each request.
-More interesting scenarios involve multiple nodes and a client submitting workloads structured as graph-alike topology that span across multiple nodes.
+For each received response, the client records the experienced round-trip latency, a.k.a., response time.
+More interesting scenarios involve multiple nodes and a client submitting workloads structured as graph-alike computational topologies that span across multiple nodes.
 For each request, the server performs its associated operations, and then forwards the remaining payload to the next server(s).
 Once the payload is fully exhausted, a response is routed back to the client, retracing the communication path in reverse.
 Finally, the use of multiple clients enables submitting multiple workloads concurrently on top of the same underlying infrastructure.